jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Ideals are an imaginative understanding of that which is desirable in that which is possible.
+Everything you are against weakens you.
+Everything you are for empowers you.
-- Walter Lippmann
+- Wayne Dyer

-Updated on: [5/23/2023]
+Updated on: [5/24/2023]
 <!-- #quoteEnd -->
 </pre>